renuo/redmine-semantic-search/README.md

 The test workflow requires the following GitHub secret to be configured:

-- `OPENAI_API_KEY`: A valid OpenAI API key for testing embedding functionality
+- `OPENAI_API_KEY`: A random string of characters.
+It does not have to be a valid OpenAI API Key.

 ## License